kimdavis1/leo-ai-sw-addins/SwAddin/README.md

    - Build the `sw-addin-installer` project, which creates an MSI installer package in `sw-addin-installer/bin/`.

 ## Installation
+You can use the pre-built MSI installer or build it yourself.
+Prebuilt installers are available in `./sw-addin-installer/sw_addin_installer.msi`.

 1. **Close SolidWorks:** Ensure that SolidWorks is not running.
 2. **Run the installer:** Navigate to the `sw-addin-installer/bin/` directory and run the `.msi` file.